-Agency / Permit / Expiration Special Conditions Report Due Date Expiration The holder of this Authorization is required to: (a) Submit in annual summery rappert on all activities and marine mammal monitoring results to the Office of Protected Resources, NMES.
-This report must monitoring results to the Office of Protected Resources, NMES.
-This report must be used to be a submitted of the provide a final report within 30 days following resolution of comments on the draft report.
+Agency / Permit / Expiration Special Conditions Report Due Date Expiration The holder of this Authorization is required to: (a) Submit an annual summary report on all activities and marine mammal monitoring results to the Office of Protected Resources, NMFS.
+This report must be submitted within 90 days following the end of each caledar year.
+SCWA shall provide a final report within 30 days following resolution of comments on the draft report.
 The report must contain the following information: i.
 The number of seals taken, by species and age class (if possible); ii.
-Behavior prior to add during water level management events; iii.
-Start and end time of activity; iv.
+Behavior prior to and during water level management events; iii.
+Surt and end time of activity; iv.
 Estimated distances between source and seals when disturbance occurs; v.
 Weather conditions (e.g., temperature, wind, etc.); vi.
-Haal-out reoccupation time of any seals based on post-activity monitoring; vii.
+Haul-out reoccupation time of any seals based on post-activity monitoring; vii.
 Tide levels and estuary water surface elevation; viii.
-Seal census from bi-monthly and nearby haul-out monitoring; and ix.
-Specific conclusions that may be drawn from the data in relation to the four questions of interest in SCWA's Prinsiped Monitoring Plan, if possible. (b) Submit a comprehensive summary report to NMFS in conjunction with any future submitted request for incidental take authorization. (c) Reporting injured or dead marine mammals: i.
-In the unanticipated event that the specified activity clearly causes the take of a marine mammal in a prohibited manner, SCWA shall immediately cense the specified activities and report the incident to the Office of Protected Resources, NMFs.
+Seal census from bi-monthly and nearby haul-out monitoring and ix.
+Specific conclusions that may be drawn from the data in relation to the four questions of interest in SCWA's Pinniped Monitoring Plan, if possible. (b) Submit a comprehensive summary report to NMFs in conjunction with any future submitted request for incidental take authorization. (c) Reporting injured or dead marine mammals: i.
+In the unanticipated event that the specified activity clearly causes the take of a marine mammal in a prohibited manner, SCWA shall immediately cease the specified activities and report the incident to the Office of Protected Resources, NMFs, and the West Coast Regional Stranding Coerdinator, NMFs.
 The report must include the following information: A. Time and date of the incident; B. Description of the incident; C. Environmental conditions; Date C-36